zliel/RsMd/README.md

 favicon_file = ""    # Empty for no favicon
 use_prism = false    # If "true", the CDN links for PrismJS will be used for codeblock highlighting
 # Note that `use_prism = true` this will add `<script>` and `<link>` elements to the page
+prism_theme = "vsc-dark-plus" # Will only take effect if "use_prism" is set to "true"
+# See https://github.com/PrismJS/prism-themes for themes and https://cdnjs.com/libraries/prism-themes for what to set "prism_theme" to
 ```

 ## ⚠️Note: Raw HTML